Summer holiday in Oslo with kids

 Oslo

-Swimming spot in Klemetsrud in southern Oslo, a quiet local alternative away from the most visited sea baths.
+Swimming spot near Klemetsrud in southern Oslo, a quiet local alternative away from the most visited sea baths.
+A freshwater tarn surrounded by forest and trails, with shallow water that suits families well.

 Read moreVesletjern